Invisalign cost and info

 What is Invisalign ®?

 Invisalign ® is a custom-made clear-aligner orthodontic treatment that straightens teeth using invisible and removable aligners.
-They are manufactured by 3-D computer imaging technology ensuring comfort and transforming your smile without interfering with your daily life.
-Patients who suffer from overcrowded teeth, widely spaced teeth, cross bite, overbite or under bite are the ideal candidates to experience this unique innovative approach.
+A 3-D computer imaging technology manufactur your Invisalign, ensuring comfort and transforming your smile without interfering with your daily life.
+But, Who are the ideal candidates to experience this unique innovative approach?
+Patients who suffer from overcrowded teeth, widely spaced teeth, cross bite, overbite or under bite.

 Invisalign ® aligners are almost invisible as well as removable.
-Unlike traditional braces, which are fixed, patients can remove the Invisalign ® aligners before eating any type of food or before brushing and flossing, making oral hygiene process extremely easy.
-Conventional braces are made of metal brackets causing discomfort and pain, and in many cases producing ulcers or abrasions in the mouth, with Invisalign ® the patients only feel some kind of pressure in the very early stages of the treatment.
+Mario Garita MP Dental Clinic Patients can remove the Invisalign ® aligners before eating any type of food or before brushing and flossing, making oral hygiene process extremely easy.
+They are not fix to the denture.
+Remember that metal brackets is the material of Conventional braces, they cause discomfort and pain, and in many cases producing ulcers or abrasions in the mouth, with Invisalign ® the patients only feel some kind of pressure in the very early stages of the treatment.

 How does Invisalign® work?